r0c/search-guard-ssl-docs/quick_start.md

 ```
 ## Configuring the plugin

 SG SSL is configured in the `config/elasticsearch.yml` file of your ES installation.
-Add the following lines to this file, and do so for all nodes:
+Stop any running ES node and add the following lines to this file.
+It does not matter where in the config file you add them, so we'll just append them to the end.

 ```
 searchguard.ssl.transport.keystore_filepath: node-0-keystore.jks